-The Virginia Beach Jaycees have planned, produced and staffed the Coastal Edge East Coast Surfing Championships.
+The Virginia Beach Jaycees have planned, produced and staffed East Coast Surfing Championships.
 The VB Jaycees were first formed in 1948 by a local group of young men and were officially chartered as the Virginia Beach/Princess Anne County Junior Chamber of Commerce.
 The Jaycees have never been a political organization, but one that serves the community and offers leadership training.

 Today, the organization is comprised of young men and women, ages 18 – 40, and provides development opportunities that empower young people to create positive change in the community.
 Training is offered in areas of public speaking, writing, management, professional networking, financial planning and much more.
 The Virginia Beach Jaycees are currently 75 members strong and have historically been one of the premier chapters in the state.